L'Implorante and L'éternel voyage at NextSteps

 October 25 at 2pm

-Choreographed by Sylvie Bouchard, L’éternel voyage chronicles a quest for three siblings to find stable grounds.
+Choreographed by Sylvie Bouchard, L’éternel voyage chronicles a quest to find stable grounds.

 Set in an ethereal landscape the trio invokes the mystery of the unknown, fragility and undiscovered strengths.
 Within this unsettling terrain, we witness three characters who learn to trust the beating of their own heart.
 Calm and dazzling winds, sudden gusts, and tornadoes accompany the group on their journey forward.
 Performed by Mairéad Filgate, Meredith Thompson and Brendan Wyatt, L’éternel voyage is a hymn to life, a call to fully savour the moments that are precious to each of us.